The trackball is an input device that may resemble an "upside-down" mouse or a mouse on its side.

 Unlike a mechanical mouse ball that rolls along the desk surface, a trackball is on the top or side of the mouse.
 This positioning lets the user to rotate the ball in two dimensions with their fingers or thumb, controlling the on-screen pointer without physically moving the whole mouse.

-A trackball requires less arm and wrist motion that a regular mouse takes and therefore is often less stressful for the user to use, helping to prevent RSI.
-The picture of the Logitech cordless trackball mouse is an example of a trackball mouse that uses the thumb for movement.
+A trackball requires less arm and wrist motion than a regular mouse and therefore is often less stressful for the user to operate, helping to prevent RSI.
+The picture shows the Logitech cordless trackball mouse.

 The first trackball device was invented by Ralph Benjamin in 1946.
 Named the "roller ball," it was designed for use with a military radar plotting system.
 A prototype device was developed, and its use was a military secret, never released to the public.